 Netsafe has received numerous reports about an email scam where the scammer falsely claims to have hacked into their device and recorded intimate recordings of people using porn websites.
-The email threatens to release the video to their personal contacts unless the victim pays them a sum of money.
-In some versions of this scam, the scam email subject line also includes the victim’s password that they use (or have used in the past) for their online accounts.
+The email threatens to release the video to their personal contacts unless the person pays them a sum of money.
+In some versions of this scam, the scam email subject line also includes the target’s password that they use (or have used in the past) for their online accounts.

 The good news is that even if the scammer has collected a password for your online accounts, it is very unlikely that they have been able to use this to access your computer’s content, webcam or browsing history.
 The scammer is attempting to scare victims into making a payment to them.

-How the scam works:
+How the scam works

 How did they get my password?

 If the scammer has obtained your password, it is likely this was collected in a data leak from one of the major online servers.

 Is my email address compromised?

 The versions of the scam presenting as being delivered from the person’s own email address appear to be ‘spoofed’ (made to appear as though it comes from the victim’s email address when it has actually been sent from the scammer’s email address).
 It’s unlikely your account has actually been compromised however it’s a good idea to update your password to be safe.

 If you have engaged in an intimate online conversation where you think you may have been filmed and they are now threatening to release the footage, visit our sextortion page for more advice.

 Our helpline is open from 8am – 8pm weekdays and 9am – 5pm on weekends.